-Integrated Fiery servers can only offer a removable HDD as an option through an authorized Fiery dealer because the mounting location and brackets for the multifunction printer (MFP) must be developed jointly with the engine manufacturer.
+Embedded products can only offer removable HDD as an OEM coordinated option because the mounting location and brackets for the multifunction printer (MFP) must be developed jointly with the OEM.
 The option kit is to take the internal HDD out from embedded chassis and mount to an external and separately powered enclosure.